 Bakery off of Getreidgasse that sells Sachertorte which is a special type of chocolate cake that was invented in Austria

 Salzburg is a nice Austrian town surrounded by mountains.
 We decided to spend two nights in Salzburg, which was perfect since we wanted to do a day trip to Hallstatt.
 You can also easily do a day trip from Munich or Vienna as it is a small town and a lot can be seen in a day.
 We went in the middle of summer (June) and it was nearly 100 degrees Fahrenheit so be prepared for hot weather if you visit in the summer.
+In the Winter, temperatures are cooler, but not unbearable and the mountains look beautiful when they are snowcapped.

 Transportation and Accommodations